atakankarsli/xctestplanner/README.md

 xctestplanner uses git diff to spot the affected modules, enabling only their targets and skipping the rest.
 By default, it checks against origin/develop, but you can customize it by passing a different target branch in your CI pipelines.
 Just run this command, then execute your tests, and watch the magic happen!

+### Requirements:
+- Your test target names should be in the format ModuleNameTests.
+- Ensure all test targets are added to your test plan.

 ```
 xctestplanner selective-testing -f {testPlanPath} -p {projectPath} -t {targetBranch}
 ```